Far from Heaven: Production

-Haynes wrote the script for the film envisioning Moore and James Gandolfini as Cathy and Frank, respectively.
-While Moore joined the project immediately, Gandolfini was unavailable, due his commitments to The Sopranos.
-Haynes' next choice, Russell Crowe, believed that the role was too small, and Jeff Bridges wanted too much money.
+As recounted by the film's producer, Christine Vachon, in her 2006 autobiography, A Killer Life: How an Independent Film Producer Survives Deals and Disasters in Hollywood and Beyond, Haynes wrote the script for the film envisioning Moore and James Gandolfini as Cathy and Frank, respectively.
+While Moore joined the project immediately, Gandolfini was unavailable, due to his commitments to The Sopranos.
+Haynes' next choice, Russell Crowe, believed that the role was too small.
+The film's producers suggested Jeff Bridges for the role, but Bridges turned it down due to not meeting his financial demands.